 - Jesus is the only way to be saved from God’s righteous judgment (Acts 4:12).

-Trust God’s word and not the teachings of those who redefine God in contradiction to biblical revelation.
-Christians are supposed to use God’s word as the standard of truth and righteousness because it is inspired (2 Tim.
-3:16-17), not deny it and cast doubt on it and subject it to their own whims and emotions.
+Trust God’s Word and not the teachings of those who redefine God in contradiction to Biblical revelation.
+Christians are supposed to use God’s Word as the standard of truth and righteousness because it is inspired (2 Tim.
+3:16-17) and not deny it and cast doubt on it and subject it to their own whims and emotions.

 Jesus said, “My sheep hear My voice, and I know them, and they follow Me; 28 and I give eternal life to them, and they shall never perish; and no one shall snatch them out of My hand,” (John 10:27-28).

 Who are you following?
 Is it Jesus?
-Or do you follow a philosophy that redefines God, casts doubt on his word?
+Or do you follow a philosophy that redefines God, casts doubt on His Word?
 Do you want the real God and Gospel?
-If so, then begin with the real God, not a divine, impersonal, energy.
+If so, then begin with the real God and not a divine, impersonal, energy.

 Rev. Matt Slick, www.carm.org